A Complete Guide to VAT Codes the Full List

 Businesses need to keep the VAT records for at least six years.
 If you are using the VAT MOSS services, you have to keep them for ten years.

 There are different ways to store these VAT records.
 However, with the latest making of tax digital, it is essential to keep all the VAT records digitally.
-You have to use MTD compliant bookkeeping software to ensure that all the VAT records are correct.
+You have to use MTD compliant bookkeeping software to ensure that all the VAT UK records are correct.

 You may lose your VAT invoice at times, then get in touch with the supplier and get a duplicate invoice.
 It should be marked duplicate.